Click on a link to be taken to the entry below.

 You may be one of those who feel that along with the obvious benefit of physical fitness and health, sports and other athletic activities promote self-reliance, cooperation and a spirit of competitive fair play.
 The college’s intercollegiate and intramural athletic programs are supported by a strong coaching staff, solid administrative backing and enthusiastic student participation.

 Many students take advantage of our wide range of intramural sports to take a break from their academic routine.
 Over a dozen sports are available ranging from football, watersports and volleyball, to basketball, aerobics, tennis and wiffle ball.
+In addition, there are less traditional activities such as board game nights and Super Bowl celebrations.
+Whether you like to be active in sports or enjoy watching professional sports, there is intramural programming throughout the week for you.

 The LSC Alumni Association